ffMathy/wyoming_elevenlabs/README.md

 ### Deployment Options

-You can deploy the Wyoming OpenAI proxy server in different environments depending on whether you are using official OpenAI services or a local alternative like Speaches.
+You can deploy the Wyoming ElevenLabs proxy server in different environments depending on whether you are using official ElevenLabs services or a local alternative like Speaches.
 You can even run multiple wyoming_elevenlabs instances on different ports for different purposes.
 Below are example scenarios:

-#### 1. Deploying with Official OpenAI Services
+#### 1. Deploying with Official ElevenLabs Services

-To set up the Wyoming OpenAI proxy to work with official OpenAI APIs, follow these steps:
+To set up the Wyoming ElevenLabs proxy to work with official ElevenLabs APIs, follow these steps:

 - **Environment Variables**: Create a `.env` file in your project directory that includes necessary environment variables such as `STT_ELEVENLABS_KEY`, `TTS_ELEVENLABS_KEY`.

 - **Docker Compose Configuration**: Use the provided `docker-compose.yml` template.
-This setup binds a Wyoming server to port 10300 and uses environment variables for OpenAI URLs, model configurations, and voices as specified in the compose file.
+This setup binds a Wyoming server to port 10300 and uses environment variables for ElevenLabs URLs, model configurations, and voices as specified in the compose file.

 - **Command**: